gprothia2/TextractonECR/README.md

 <b> Step 6.
 Load files to S3 input folder and validate the output </b>

   - Load around 10 files.
-Each file will invoke the Lambda function that will run the scripts and extract the  text.
+Each file will invoke the Lambda function that will run the Fargate tasks and extract the text.
   - Extracted file will be loaded to the output folder
   - Validate the outputs and load and process more files